 Elderberry Benefits

-Elderberries are antiviral and antioxidant making them a powerful stimulant for the immune system.
-They are best used when you know that you’ve been exposed or at the first onset of a cold or flu.
+Elderberries are antiviral and antioxidant, making them a powerful stimulant for the immune system.
+They are best used when you know you’ve been exposed or at the onset of a cold or flu.

 Elderberry can reduce the duration of illness considerably and also helps with coughs and congestion.

-Elderberry syrup is a very helpful for keeping our immune systems healthy!
+Elderberry syrup is also very helpful for keeping our immune systems healthy!

-Raw honey also has medicinal benefits on its own, and when it’s fermented it gives you even more beneficial bacteria that will help to prevent sickness.
+Raw honey also has medicinal benefits on its own, and when it’s fermented, it has beneficial bacteria that will help to prevent sickness.

 Elderberry Safety